 She hung up and I asked her what ‘they’ had done.
 She said The Russians were bombing Helsinki.
 It was November 30, 1939.
 The headlines were big and black but some words were easy to make out.
 Mother said Russia wanted to secure its access to the Baltic and this was the beginning of war in Finland.
 What’s war?
 When people want to get what is not theirs and they just go right in and take it.
 Like Hitler had done in Poland a couple of months before.
 Then there is war.

 At the beginning of the war, the British bombers on their way to attack Hamburg would fly over Denmark and Malmö.
 We had a total blackout, heavy black paper in all windows in Malmö at the time.
 I’ll never forget the search lights that crisscrossed over the sky on most dark evenings.
 However, a British bomber, possibly still seeing some lights and believing it was Hamburg, by mistake dropped a bomb over Malmö.
-It landed without any real harm done in one of the big parks, called Slottsparken, but it did make quite a crater of course.
+It landed without any real harm done in one of the big parks, the one called Slottsparken, but it did make quite a crater of course.
 To begin with nobody really knew, not officially at least, where the bomb came from.
 Was it the German Luftwaffe on their way to London or was it the British Air Force on their way to Hamburg?

 Mother kept the newspaper I wrote and I remember the big printed letters scrawled over the pages mentioning the big hole that I never saw.
 Grown-ups were talking about the event, perplexed and worried.
 I somehow understood that it was believed to have been an English bomber that had mistaken Malmö for Hamburg or some other city in Germany.
 They said since Malmö was totally darkened because of the war, there was little difference between it and an also darkened city in Germany.
 I thought to myself that it was really a careless way of conducting a war if you weren’t even sure of where you dropped death.

 Mother had the wonderful idea of organizing an evacuation camp of her own.
 Mother often had the greatest ideas and we adored her.
 She put in an ad in the local newspaper, Sydsvenska Dagbladet, and made it known that she was opening a private evacuation camp in northern Småland in a mansion, Gärahov, that Mother had rented.
 It was situated not far from Vaggeryd where we had formerly been living.
 She got several answers and the parents were all told to put name tags in their child’s clothes.
 She closed her Mohlins Foto atelier on Gustav Adolfs Torg (Plaza) for a semester or more, and we all went to northern Småland, Gärahovs Herrgård.
-I remember a few of the children still today, and Gösta Klinglund’s young daughter, who was about my age, was among them.
+I remember a couple of the children still today, and Gösta Klinglund’s young daughter, who was about my age, was among them.
 This was in the spring and summer of 1940.

-We spent a wonderful spring semester and the summer in the peace of a mansion in beautiful northern Småland while the war was heating up various fronts in Europe.
+We spent a wonderful spring semester and the summer in the peace of a mansion in beautiful northern Småland with pine and birch forests, while the war was heating up on various fronts in Europe.
 Mother had assured the help of at least one woman friend from Vaggeryd and the running of the camp went very smoothly.
 Gun went by bike to our former school in Vaggeryd, a private boarding school where we both went when we lived in Vaggeryd — Gun in first grade, I in kindergarten.
 I turned 7 that spring and in Sweden we start school at that age, so II had no school obligation for this spring semester.

 The lake where we went swimming was a fair distance away from the manor house .
 We had to walk through the pine forest that was part sun part shade and that smelled of summer warm pine needles.
 Under the carpet of needles there was the sandy soil.
 I was sitting on a big tree root digging my toes into the warm soil wondering where the pungent smell was coming from.
 Gun came up to me, so I must have run ahead.
 It seemed that it must be worms in the soil that I was digging up with my toes, and I was trying to find out what it might come from.
 The sun was slanting down through the pine trees and there was a warm and timeless odor of resin and sun-flecked pine needles.
 Slowly moving heat waves in the half-shade under the giant trees.
 We were on our way down to the lake and waiting for the others to catch up.